 Is It Legal To Bet On Korean Baseball In The USA?

 Yes!
 South Korean baseball betting is legal in the US, but most domestic sportsbooks don’t carry many – or any – of the games, and the majority of American bettors can’t use these books, besides.

 Instead, you’ll want to use online betting sites that operate outside of US jurisdiction.
 These international bookmakers are not only legal to use (as are no US sports betting laws that prevent individuals from wagering online with foreign operators), but they also have more KBO betting opportunities than any US-based betting site or brick-and-mortar venue.

-Note: Residents of WA and CT are barred by state law from online gambling, though we’ve never seen or even heard of these laws actually being enforced.
-All the best Korean baseball betting sites will accept members from both states, but we recommend following all local gambling laws.
+Note: Residents of WA are barred by state law from online gambling, though we’ve never seen or even heard of these laws actually being enforced.
+All the best Korean baseball betting sites will accept members from Washington, but we recommend following all local gambling laws.